MoritzTockner/PiDLidar/README.md

 sudo apt install cmake pkg-config
 ```
 ### Compile YDLidar SDK Example Project
-In the YDLidar directory, run the following commands to compile the project:
+In the directory where you want the project to be located, run the following commands to compile the project:
 ```
 git clone https://github.com/MoritzTockner/PiDLidar
 cd YDLidar